 If you love spending time in the great outdoors, spend the day in Bragg Creek.
 The town is located right by Bragg Creek Provincial Park where you can spend the whole day hiking, mountain biking and exploring.
-While one of the main reasons for coming out here is to get outside, you’ll also want to visit for the great German and Italian food, games of paintball and a few big summer events like Bragg Creek Days.
+While one of the main reasons for coming out here is to get outside, you’ll also want to visit for the great German and Italian food and games of paintball.

 45 kilometres from the Calgary Tower | West on Hwy 8

 What to Do

 Bike or hike the trails